ef4/ember-giftwrap/README.md

 1. Create a new ember-cli app.
 It will serve as a place to install the addons that you intend to package.

+2. Install the *exact* same Ember version you intend to use in your application.
+This ensures that any templates inside the addons will get compiled with the right compiler.

-2. Install whatever addons you want, using `ember install:addon`.
+3. Install whatever addons you want, using `ember install:addon`.

-3. Install this addon with `ember install:addon ember-giftwrap`.
+4. Install this addon with `ember install:addon ember-giftwrap`.

-4. Run `ember giftwrap`.
+5. Run `ember giftwrap`.
 You should end up with one JS file, one CSS file, and a sourcemap file, all in the `wrapped` subdir.

-5. Add the script and stylesheet to your Ember app.
+6. Add the script and stylesheet to your Ember app.

-6. Right after instantiating your app, activate the addons like this:
+7. Right after instantiating your app, activate the addons like this:

 ```js
 App = Ember.Application.create();